lws803/CS3245/HW2/README.txt

       documents, we would also save the trouble of querying such terms which could potentially result in a larger postings list to merge with.
 Also, the postings and dictionary file will be much smaller as we no longer have to store these stopwords together with their postings lists.

+      Some experimental results to the size of our dictionary and postings list from ignoring stopwords

+      Disk Storage of dictionary.txt WITHOUT stop words: 577,864 bytes Disk Storage of dictionary.txt WITH stop words: 581,637 bytes

+      Percentage reduction after removing numerical terms: 4.087%

+      Disk Storage of postings.txt WITHOUT stop words: 1,746,756 bytes Disk Storage of postings.txt WITH stop words: 2,202,932 bytes

+      Percentage reduction after removing numerical terms: 31.708 % (Potential speed up in querying!)

 - Q3: The NLTK tokenizer may not correctly tokenize all terms.
 What do you observe from the resulting terms produced by sent_tokenize() and word_tokenize()?
 Can you propose rules to further refine these results?